 - 2 bunches Swiss Chard cleaned well, thinly sliced

 - 1 yellow onion peeled and thinly sliced

 - 3 tbsp garlic minced, about three cloves garlic

 - 2 tbsp butter

-In a large heavy bottom pot, over medium heat add the olive & butter to the pan.
+- Using a dutch oven or large skillet heat oil over medium heat add the olive & butter to the pan.
 When melty and hot, add the onions.

-Now mince the garlic.
+- Now mince the garlic cloves.
 You'll need three tablespoons.
 When minced, into the pot it goes with everything else.
-Give a good stir, reduce heat to medium low, cover tightly and simmer for twenty minutes, stirring everything 7 to 8 minutes.
+Give a good stir, reduce heat to medium-low, cover tightly and simmer for twenty minutes, stirring every 7 to 8 minutes.